Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Experiment

-We conducted a visual comparison with all comparative models.
-Fig. \ref{fig:experiment-qualitative} shows that most methods have difficulty generating accurate and continuous cartographic features, such as roads, buildings, and vegetation.
-We find that multi-level results from single-scale methods exhibit more ground object errors, feature breaks, and discontinuous tile noise, particularly at higher levels.
-Map generation methods designed for multi-level map generation, such as SMAPGAN, CreativeGAN, and the SOTA method LCAG, perform well in multi-level scale expression.
-However, their tile results have obvious visual discontinuity problems after map splicing, and the features of the objects they express also have fractures and noise.
-Compared with other methods, our proposed method is significantly better in terms of the integrity of geographical features and the visual continuity of map tiles.
-Our method is closer to the ground truth (GT) than other methods, especially in the high-level tile map generation results.
+Visual comparisons (Figure \ref{fig:experiment-qualitative}) reveal significant limitations in existing methods.
+Due to tile-edge artifacts and inconsistent object granularity, single-scale approaches fail to maintain coherent geographic features, such as fragmented roads and discontinuous vegetation patterns, particularly at small scales (1:4,000 and 1:2,000, in Figure \ref{fig:experiment-qualitative}(b) and (c)).
+Although multi-scale methods, such as SMAPGAN and LCAG, improve hierarchical representation, their tile results have obvious visual discontinuity problems after map splicing, and the features of the objects they express also have fractures and noise, thus undermining cartographic utility (Figure \ref{fig:experiment-qualitative}(d)).
+In contrast, SCGM achieves seamless spatial continuity and scale-aware fidelity.
+For instance, maps at a scale of 1:2,000 preserve intricate urban details, such as building footprints and road networks, while those at 1:8,000 generalize structures without compromising geometric accuracy (Figure \ref{fig:experiment-qualitative}(e)).

-Vertical comparison of the generation outcomes at different levels reveals that other methods produce similar ground object representations, highlighting a problem of inconsistency between map synthesis and map scale.
-In contrast, the maps generated by our proposed method demonstrate superior synthesis features across various levels.
-For instance, in the 18-level and 16-level maps, our method showcases more pronounced differences in ground object representation compared to other methods, effectively conveying more accurate map synthesis scale information.
+Cross-scale comparison of the generation outcomes at different scales reveals that other methods produce similar ground object representations, represent a problem of inconsistency between map synthesis and map scale.
+By contrast, our method demonstrate superior synthesis features across various scales: generated tile maps closely align with GT (ground truth) in terms of local coherence (e.g., unbroken linear features) and global consistency (e.g., simplification of geographical features), validating its ability to harmonize multi-scale semantics with generative mapping process.
 These results underscore that our method significantly outperforms the comparison methods in generating multi-scale maps from remote sensing imagery, thereby validating the effectiveness of our approach.